Licensed & Insured • Cambridge, Ontario

 Maintaining Safe Pressure Balance

 Negative air pressure is a hidden safety hazard.
-When exhaust appliances pull more air out of the home than enters, the resulting negative pressure can backdraft gas furnaces and water heaters, pulling combustion gases including carbon monoxide into the living space.
-This risk is highest in tightly sealed homes and in older homes that have received air sealing upgrades.
+When exhaust appliances pull more air out of the home than can enter, the house draws replacement air through whatever opening offers the least resistance, and in a home with an atmospheric-vented furnace or water heater that opening is frequently the chimney.
+The draft reverses and combustion gases including carbon monoxide are pulled back into the living space.
+The risk is highest in tightly sealed homes and in older Cambridge homes that have received air sealing upgrades, where a clothes dryer alone can be enough to reverse a marginal draft.

 We install dedicated makeup air systems that supply fresh outdoor air to balance exhaust volumes.
+Options include motorized dampers interlocked with the exhausting appliance, dedicated supply fans with tempering so incoming winter air is conditioned before it reaches occupied space, and integration with an existing HRV that is already moving air but is out of balance.
 For Cambridge homes with natural-gas-supplied atmospheric-vented appliances, proper combustion air supply is a TSSA safety requirement.
-Options include motorized dampers tied to range hood operation, dedicated supply fans with tempering, and integration with existing HRV systems.

 What to Expect During Your Ventilation Assessment